Blog

 4. Amsterdam Schiphol

-The biggest airport in the Netherlands is a primary base not only for the Dutch flag carrier KLM but also for airlines like Lufthansa, Air Transat, British Airways and Brussels Airlines.
-Schiphol is one of the most important hubs serving the Netherlands, Northern Germany, and Belgium and a major transit point for intercontinental flights.
+The biggest airport in the Netherlands is a primary base not only for the Dutch flag carrier KLM but also for airlines like Lufthansa, Air Transat, British Airways and Brussels Airlines .
+Schiphol is one of the most important hubs for the Netherlands, Northern Germany, and Belgium, as well as a major transit point for intercontinental flights.
+SkyRefund’s internal data further supports this, confirming that Schiphol is among Europe’s busiest airports, ranking in the top three for the highest number of passenger claims and accounting for 10% of all our cases between January and December 2025.

 Schiphol has only one terminal building but with 3 separate departure halls.
 The Amsterdam airport already saw nearly 5 million passengers during the month of January, and we are sure that the numbers for the rest of the year will remain steady.